bluenote-1577/sylph/README.md

 ## Introduction

 **sylph** is a program for quickly estimating the ANI of a query genome against the the nearest neighbour genome in your metagenomic shotgun sample.
-That is, if we query an E. coli genome and sylph gives an estimate of 97% ANI, then there is a genome in your sample with 97% ANI compared to the queried E. coli genome.
+That is, if we query an E. coli genome and sylph gives an estimate of 97% ANI, then there is a genome in your sample with approximately 97% ANI compared to the queried E. coli genome.

 sylph uses a k-mer containment FracMinHash method, similar to sourmash.
 However, sylph uses a statistical adjustment correct for low coverage genomes within the sample, allowing accurate ANI queries for even low abundance genomes or shallow depth samples. sylph offers